isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-02-24-a-black-cowboy.md

 and observations in a way that implies his feelings.
 He uses idioms that other people may not recognize, and he uses similes that reflect his personal perspective.
-Joshua’s indirect descriptions, his implications, idioms, and similes, all serve as a window to Joshua’s mind, and allow the reader to infer Joshua’s feelings and gain a keen understanding of him.
+Joshua’s indirect descriptions, his implications, idioms, and similes, serve as a clear window into Joshua’s life.

 # Implications